markstringer-dti/markstringer-dti.github.io/dti.md

 >> Ralph Waldo Emerson

 ### Concept
 In general, as human beings, we like to keep our promises.
 When we say we're going to do something, we like to honour the commitment.
-We also prefer not to be all over the place in our behaviour.
-If we tell people that we're vegetarian, we prefer not to be caught eating a chicken burger the size of our head.
+We don't like our behaviour to look like it's all over the place.
+We want to appear consistent.
+If we tell people that we're vegetarian, we don't want to be caught eating a chicken burger the size of our head.

 This is one of the most powerful principles that controls our behaviour - it's known as commitment and consistency.
 We like to keep our promises - commitment.
 We like to behave in a way that looks like it's in line with what we believe - consistency.